theapplegates/Bryce-Starter-elevelty-solo-june24/src/about/index.md

 # to keep the "Other posts" box from appearing at the bottom of this page, since it uses
 # the same layout as posts.
 subtitle: "I was once on a gameshow.
 I lost."
-description: "Just me.
-I had my 30min of fame when I was 10"
+description: "I had my 15min of fame when I was 10"
 author: Paul Applegate
 date: 2021-06-24T12:22:26Z
 lastmod: 2021-06-24T12:22:26Z